 Steve Dunlop serves on the advisory council and the awards committee, and served as president in 1992.
 He was morning news editor and writer for WOR Radio in the late 1970’s, a street reporter and anchor for New York’s Ten O’Clock News (WNYW-TV) in the 1980’s, as well as field correspondent for WNBC-TV’s Today in New York in the mid-1990’s.
 In 1999, following reporting stints at Fox and Reuters, Dunlop was named a correspondent for CBS News, where he was assigned to the network’s Bulletin Center.
 He was responsible for special reports as well as breaking news updates to the CBS Evening News.
 Currently, he is the president of Dunlop Media, Inc., a New York-based communications training firm.

-Michael Arena, of The City College of New York, is chairman of the executive council and immediate past president of The Deadline Club.
+Michael Arena, is chairman of the executive council and immediate past president of The Deadline Club.
 He has served as first vice president and vice president of the awards contest.
 In his role at the City University of New York, he served as senior university administrator and university director responsible for creating and deploying strategic communications, marketing and branding for the 24-campus system serving more than 500,000 students.
 He co-founded the University’s Graduate School of Journalism and served as an associate professor of investigative journalism.
 Arena was an award-winning special writer for Newsday and New York Newsday.
 He shared a Pulitzer Prize in 1997 for deadline reporting and was previously nominated for a Pulitzer for investigative reporting.
 He is currently president of Arena Group Solutions Llc, a New York-based communications firm.